csanfilippo/csanfilippo.github.io/content/about/index.md

 author = "Calogero Sanfilippo"
 +++

-Hi!
-I'm Calogero Sanfilippo.
+Hi there!
+My name is Calogero Sanfilippo, and I’m a software engineer from Italy.

-I'm a software engineer from Italy, currently working as a Senior Software Engineer at [Gucci](https://www.gucci.com).
+I currently work as a Senior Software Engineer at Gucci.

-In my spare time, I enjoy implementing small mobile apps to explore new feature and technologies
+In my free time, I enjoy developing small mobile apps to explore new features and technologies.